 The Growth Fund invests in common stocks and other equity securities.
 The Growth Fund invests primarily in a diversified portfolio of equity securities of U.S. companies that are components of an index that represents broad exposure to the U.S. large cap equity market.
-The Growth Fund seeks generally to replicate the performance of the index, subject to such variation as may arise as a result of implementation of the Presbyterian Principles discussed below.
+The Growth Fund seeks generally to replicate the performance of the index, subject to such variation as may arise as a result of implementation of the social-witness principles established by the General Assembly of the Presbyterian